Carmen María Montiel

-Carmen María Montiel Ávila (born December 19, 1964), Miss Venezuela 1984, is an American journalist, writer and activist.
+Carmen María Montiel Ávila (born December 19, 1964) is a Venezuelan-American journalist, politician, writer, activist and beauty pageant titleholder who won Miss Venezuela 1984.
 She is the author of the 2020 memoir Stolen Identity: A Story of Love, Violence and Liberation.

-Education and Career
+Education and career

 Born in Maracaibo, Venezuela, to a traditional Spanish colonial family, Montiel entered the Miss Venezuela pageant at age 19; she would win Miss Venezuela, Miss South America, and Second Runner-Up in Miss Universe Pageant in 1984.
 That year, Montiel would create the charitable foundation “Las Misses” to aid pediatric hospitals in Venezuela, Ecuador, and Peru.

 Also, that year, while studying at the Universidad Central of Venezuela, Montiel was hired by Venevisión, first to co-host the morning talk show "Buenos Dias Venezuela" with Manuel Correa, and the following year to host “Close Up,” a weekly celebrity news show.
 In 1986, she became a frequent guest on the Mexican Sunday celebrity spotlight program "Siempre en Domingo" and hosted the Miss Universe Special in Panama.

 Her journalistic work expanded into radio that year, beginning a stint as disc jockey and producer at the Caracas-based RQ 910, on which she told the stories of young people who exemplified character and hard work.
 Also, from 1986 through 1988, she co-hosted the three-hour weekday-morning magazine show Complicidades with Maite Delgado and Eva Gutierrez.

 In the late 1980s, Montiel came to the United States to complete her journalism studies.
 She received a bachelor's in Broadcasting and Spanish, Magna Cum Laude, from East Tennessee State University in Johnson City in 1991.
 Montiel went on to work as a television news anchor, reporter, and writer at Telemundo-CNN in Houston, Texas.
 She would report on-site at the 1992 GOP Convention in Houston.

 Since that time, Montiel has been a prolific television producer, writer, and correspondent for such companies as Provicom and TV Venezuela.
 Montiel has also been a real-estate entrepreneur.

 Montiel has gained recognition for her pro-democracy and conservative activism.
 In 2018, she ran as a Republican for Texas's 29th Congressional District, the seat now held by Rep. Silvia Garcia (D).
+In 2022 she ran again for Congress for Texas’s 18th Congressional District, a seat held for almost thirty years by Rep. Sheila Jackson Lee(D).
 A frequent commentator in print and broadcast media, Montiel has drawn attention to human-rights and economic concerns in her native Venezuela.

+Carmen Maria Montiel is officially a candidate for the special election on November 4, 2025, for Texas 18th Congressional District.
+After the death of Sheila Jackson Lee, who held the seat for almost 30 years, Sylvester Turner was elected in November 2024.
+Turner died on March 5, 2025, leaving the seat vacant for a new election.
+Governor Greg Abbott called for a special election on November 4.